 If you are thinking about getting a loan, one of the most important things to look at is the interest rate and fees that you will pay.
 Some lines of credit (like credit cards) have higher rates and fees, and should be avoided.
 Other lines of credit (like Lending Club or Prosper loans) have lower interest rates and fees, which can make them a better option to consider if you are carrying any long-term debt.

-In this article, I will show how to compare the rate you’re paying on your credit card with the rate you might pay at Lending Club or Prosper.
+In this article, I will compare the interest rate you might pay on your credit card with the current Lending Club rates and Prosper rates.

 What is the overall interest rate (APR) Lending Club or Prosper?